firefly-iii/docs/docs/docs/how-to/data-importer/advanced/post.md

 ## Uploading files and importing them

+All of these commands require a working Personal Access token (`Authorization: Bearer ey....`).
+Read more about this in the [API documentation](../../firefly-iii/features/api.md) under "Personal Access Tokens".

 ### CSV and camt.053

 You can upload a file and a JSON file to the data importer to have it imported into your Firefly III installation automatically.
 To illustrate how this works, here's a CURL request that works.